Longtime Leonia Firefighter Resigns Over 'Indefensible' Post About Asian American Protester

 "To my Leonia people, who is this and how do you think this is peaceful?" a comment attached to the photo asked.

-A thread of nearly 300 comments followed in the June 8 post -- many sharing the poster’s anger -- before it was removed.
+A thread of nearly 300 comments followed -- many sharing the poster’s anger -- before the June 8 post was removed.

 Several of the comments were also racially and sexually insulting.